tester4school/litecoin-for-university/README.md

 Guys, we are starting with version 1.0 on 16.01.2025!!!
 This is already signed!!!
 Great job, meanwhile, our bosses are selling this in polish schools!
 WOW!
 Good that we have business man in our big team!
 We are invading Poland, who knows, maybe other countries in 2026?
 GREAT!!!
 Good day!!!

 Ofcourse feel free to inform me about new ideas/problems...
-BRs
+BRs Tomorrow I will pass your ideas, thank you!